julionc/awesome-shopify/code-of-conduct.md

 advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct that could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities